Find out 32 bit or 64-bit java JDK version in Java

 version =32

-that means My machine installed the JDK version with 32-bit.
+This output indicates that my machine has the JDK version installed with 32-bit.

 on Linux: